Juan Carlos Zaldivar

 • completed both a BFA and a Masters of Fine Arts at New York University's Tisch School of the Arts

 • is developping a feature-length art film with the support of La Biennale di Venezia College Cinema 2019, the Sundance Writers Lab and Locarno Open Doors, which will hopefully will be produced before he/they die(s).

 • is currently working on a cross-platform project that includes a limited series podcast, a documentary and a VR community screening tour to reframe how we look at dementia with the support of The Warhol Foundation through Locust Projects in Miami, Oolite Arts, and other grants.

 • associate produced the theatrical feature doc "Buena Vista Social Club, Adios" 2017.

 • co-produced the VR film "A history of Cuban dance", Sundance & SXSW 2016.

 • co-directed the VR doc entitled "SwampScapes" with Elizabeth Miller and Kim Grinfeder in 2018.

-Zaldívar started his film career as a sound editor and designer, his work can be heard in Academy Nominated films such as Ang Lee's "Sense and Sensibility;" "On the ropes" and on HBO's America Undercover, for which he garnered an Emmy nomination.
+• started a film career as a sound editor and designer, and worked on the Academy Nominated films such as "Sense and Sensibility", "On the Ropes," and on HBO's America Undercover, which garnered an Emmy nomination for Best Sound.